alphagov/accessibility-personas/source/ashleigh/index.html.md

 ## About the persona

-* 24 years old arts graduate and administrative assistant
+* 24 year old arts graduate and administrative assistant

-* Severely sight impaired (blind)
+* severely sight impaired (blind)

-* Uses a screen reader
+* uses a screen reader

 More about the [persona on GOV.UK](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles/ashleigh-partially-sighted-screenreader-user) and [how to set it up](../setup/chromebook.html#ashleigh)